VHCosta/VHCosta/README.md

     Thank you Gabi, for letting me steal your hard work -->

-My name is Vítor Costa and I'm a full stack developer in the Azores, Portugal.
+My name is VH Costa and I'm a full stack developer in the Azores, Portugal.

 I am a graduate from Academia de Código's full-stack programming bootcamp.
 I have worked in web development and love to learn new technologies.